dcemmerson/CS372/Project1/README.md

-Author: Dane Emmerson
-Due Date: 02/09/2020
-Description: Project 1 for CS372.
-Implemenation of a simple client/server chatroom.
+# Client-Server, Terminal to Terminal Chat
+## About
-	     The client program is written in c while the server program is written in python.
+This is an implementation of a multithreaded, client-server chat program.The client program is written in C while the server program is written in python.
 Messages can be exchanged between the two simply by typing into the command line in any order!
+The chat server is multithreaded and messages can be sent in any order.

+---

+## How to Run

+A connection must be established first.
+To establish a connection, start the server program, enter a name for the sever host.
+At this point curses will take over and open a new window.
+The server is now listening, as indicated by message on screen.
+Now it is safe to run "client".
+Client will prompt for a host name, followed by starting up a new curses window and connecting to server.
+At this point, either client or server hosts can start sending messages, and as many as that host wants.

+### Server
 To run the server, simply use "python chatserv.py [port]" where both port is optional.
 For example:
 python chatserv.py		#will attempt to listen on flip1.engr.oregonstate.edu::12000 python chatserv.py 12001	#will attempt to listen on flip1.engr.oregonstate.edu::12001

+### Client
 To compile the chatclient program, using the provided makefile you may simply type "make" into command line.
 This will output a file with -x permissions called "chatclient" that can then be run by enter "./chatclient [host] [port]" into command line